dmklee/image2sphere/README.md

 </details>

 ### ModelNet10-SO(3)
-Download the checkpoint [here]().
-It achieves median rotation error of 9.6 degrees averaged over all 10 classes.
+Download the checkpoint [here](https://drive.google.com/file/d/1wihL8AGfyrfDjp1mRjqkpvunMGfztSUa/view?usp=sharing).
+It achieves an Acc@15 of 0.721, averaged over all 10 classes.
 It was trained using the procedure outlined in the paper (100 training views).

 <details>
 <summary> Use the following code to load the weights: </summary>